Consider this before we get to how you can start a cover letter:

 Pro Tip: Don't be afraid to research the hiring manager.
 The more you learn about her interests, the closer you'll be to finding common ground.

 Want to go beyond the "how to start a letter" stage?
 Need a creative cover letter template?
-See our guide: "How To Write A Cover Letter [Complete Guide With Examples]"
+See our guide: "How to Write a Cover Letter for a Resume & Job Application"

 How to Start a Cover Letter with Exactly what the Manager Wants